Liberal Democratic Party (Japan): Ideology and political stance

+On foreign policy, the LDP has been pro-American.
+Into the 21st century, especially since the 2020s, the LDP established closer relations with its Indo-Pacific allies as a counter-power to China.
+In October 2021, the LDP said it would "reconsider" its response to the increase of China's military activity in the Taiwan Strait and small islands in the Western Pacific Ocean that are controlled by Japan but also claimed by China.
+The LDP government aimed to raise its defense budget "with an eye to bringing it even above two percent" of GDP from the one percent of past decades.

 Factions

 Intense factionalism has characterized the Liberal Democratic Party's history and internal composition ever since its emergence in 1955.
 Despite the change of factions, their history can be traced back to their 1955 roots, a testament to the stability and institutionalized nature of Liberal Democratic Party factions.
 All major factions that have existed in the history of the party can be categorised into the following two groups: the Conservative Mainstream (保守本流), which originated from Shigeru Yoshida's Liberal Party, and the Conservative Substream (保守傍流), which traces its roots to Ichirō Hatoyama's Japan Democratic Party.

 The Conservative Mainstream has traditionally been associated with moderate, welfarist, and centrist policies and has included the Kōchikai (historical members include Hayato Ikeda, Masayoshi Ōhira, Kiichi Miyazawa, Fumio Kishida, and Yoshimasa Hayashi), the Thursday Club (faction) (Kakuei Tanaka), and the Heisei Kenkyūkai (formerly Keiseikai, with historical members include Noboru Takeshita, Keizō Obuchi, Ryutarō Hashimoto, and Toshimitsu Motegi).
 The only extant faction, Shikōkai, is part of this group.

-The Conservative Substream, on the other hand, has typically included hard-line and nationalistic factions such as the Seiwa Seisaku Kenkyūkai (Takeo Fukuda, Shintarō Abe, Junichirō Koizumi, and Shinzō Abe) and the Shisuikai (formerly Seisaku Kagaku Kenkyūjo, associated with Yasuhiro Nakasone, Bunmei Ibuki, Shizuka Kamei, and Toshihiro Nikai).
+The Conservative Substream has typically included hard-line and nationalistic factions such as the Seiwa Seisaku Kenkyūkai (Takeo Fukuda, Shintaro Abe, Junichiro Koizumi, and Shinzo Abe) and the Shisuikai (formerly Seisaku Kagaku Kenkyūjo, associated with Yasuhiro Nakasone, Bunmei Ibuki, Shizuka Kamei, and Toshihiro Nikai).
 A notable exception within this group was the Banchō Seisaku Kenkyūjo (founded by Takeo Miki and Kenzō Matsumura), which was known for its leftist and progressive policies.

 In the aftermath of the slush fund scandal involving members of the Seiwa Seisaku Kenkyūkai and the Shisuikai, then-party president and prime minister Fumio Kishida decided to dissolve all factions in January 2024.
 All factions, except for Shikōkai, led by former prime minister Tarō Asō, complied with this directive, making it the only extant faction.